klcodanr/roman-numeral/README.md

 - AIRBRAKE_PROJECT_KEY
 - AIRBRAKE_ENVIRONMENT

-The NodeJS tests will load this automatically from a .env file, in addition to expose those variables at build time run: `npm run init:env`
+These are provided in GitHub Actions build time via Secrets.
+The server will load these values automatically from a .env file, in addition to expose those variables at build time (for the Docker container) run: `npm run init:env`

 ## Dependencies